-Tips for soft & chewy cookies
+Tips for coffee sugar cookies

-Cream butter and sugar with coffee
+First, cream butter and sugar with coffee

 Creaming the butter and sugar together helps to create a fluffier coffee cookie.
 When we cream the ground coffee/espresso into the fat, we are helping that flavor get the best distribution in the cookies.

-Chill dough at least 1 hour
+Chill dough for at least 1 hour

 Chilling the espresso sugar cookie dough for just 1 hour makes a HUGE difference.
 First of all, it helps to reduce the spread and leads to cookies that are crispier on the outside and chewy on the inside.
 Second, it actually leads to sweeter cookies as the sugar will absorb moisture during the chill time.

 This is my go-to cookie hack to those perfect wrinkly crinkly cookie tops.
 First I like to roll the coffee cookie dough into a round ball.
 Then I swirl around in a bowl of sugar.

 Adding sugar to the outside of cookies makes the outside dough cook faster in the oven and essentially "cracks" the dough.